-A strong digital thought leadership presence is becoming a critical imperative to successful career advancement in the post-COVID, remote work world.
+A strong digital thought leadership presence is becoming a critical imperative to successful career advancement as the world transitions to living with COVID-19.

 COVID-19 has reshaped professional and workplace interactions – fast tracking mass and interpersonal communications further into the digital realm.